io-gui/io/readme.md

 ### Defining Properties, Listeners and Default Attributes ###

-You can configure properties on your element inside the `properties()` getter.
-Note that `value` is a property configuration while `listeners` and `attributes` are special keywords so don't use them as a property names.
+You can define and configure properties on your element inside the `properties()` getter.
+Note in the example below that `fruits` is a property while `listeners` and `attributes` are two special keywords reserved for defining default attributes and listeners.

 ```javascript
 static get properties() {